-- 11.1 Calculations of the fees to be imposed for fit and proper person registration are included at Appendix A. The remaining fees are to be determined after consultation has been undertaken.
-Calculations will encompass different tasks for each of the different fees.
-Average times estimated to undertake tasks are then multiplied by the officer rate with on-costs. - 11.2 There are a number of different options available to authorities in setting a fee structure, such as banding by risk or size of a flat rate charge, but it is important not to target individual sites because they require greater action in terms of enforcement. - 11.3 The main cost associated with the fees calculated is in respect of officer time.
+- 11.1 Calculations of the fees to be imposed are included at Appendix A. These calculations encompass different tasks for each of the different fees.
+Average times estimated to undertake tasks are then multiplied by the officer rate with on-costs.
+In line with the Regulators Code, the Council's desire is to exert a minimal regulatory burden.
+As such, it should be noted that whilst guidance indicates that up to two inspections can be included in the fee calculations, a decision has been made not to include a doubling up of inspections in this way.
+Albeit if after next cycle this is deemed appropriate, then an additional inspection may be added to the future, and if joint inspections were undertaken this is likely to be included as a deficit. - 11.2 There are a number of different options available to authorities in setting a fee structure, such as banding by risk or size of a flat rate charge, but it is important not to target individual sites because they require greater action in terms of enforcement. - 11.3 The Mobile Homes Act 2013, A Guide for Local Authorities on Setting Site Licence Fees' (paragraph 2.2) states that in assessing annual fees an authority will need to take account of their overall costs in respect of their licensing functions and/or base such fees on a "typical" site (or where banding typical within the category).
+The document also cites a number of different options available in setting a fee structure, such as banding by risk or size or a flat rate charge.
+The current policy is to comprise a structure based upon the size of a mobile park home site.
+This is deemed to be a fair and transparent approach, and the most proportionate manner in which to impose fees. - 11.4 The main cost associated with the fees calculated is in respect of officer time.
 Officer time includes direct and indirect costs.
 Direct costs include wages, pension contributions, National Insurance, etc. On-costs include the reasonable costs of providing heating and lighting in the office, general IT, photocopying, and other administrative services.
 They include business support such as Customer Services, Legal Services and HR.
 It is believed that using staff rates with on-costs is the fairest way to recoup these costs.
 Licence applications that take very little time will pay less and the more complex applications will pay more.
 Financial Services have advised on hourly rates of staff and these have been used in preparing the calculations.